 Hardwood staining is the process of adding a hue of color to the top of the wood to alter its shade and appearance.
 If you’ve chosen a lighter type of wood for your flooring project but would like it to match the dark cabinets around your home, then staining the wood is a great option and can help you achieve a dark wood floor aesthetic.
 Staining your hardwood floors doesn’t affect the integrity or durability of your floors as the color only penetrates the surface of the wood and gives it a new shade.
 The wood can then be finished with a matte, glossy, or satin finish to give your hardwood floors their final touch.

-Installing hardwood flooring designs and patterns requires planning with the client beforehand.
+Installing wood flooring designs and patterns requires planning with the client beforehand.
 While some ideas may sound good in theory, clients often find that what they want may not look how they wanted it to in their home or it doesn’t look as they imagined it would.
-To avoid the disappointment of having new hardwood flooring designs and patterns installed before it’s too late, we meet with clients to discuss their expectations and ideas during the in-home estimate.
+To avoid the disappointment of having new wood flooring designs and patterns installed before it’s too late, we meet with clients to discuss their expectations and ideas during the in-home estimate.
 This meeting is important for us to gauge the type of project at hand, as well as provide feedback on your ideas for custom patterns or designs.
 Once settled, the installation process is relatively simple and will include clearing the space we have to work with, protecting furniture, and giving our clients a timeframe of our work so they can work around it.